 At Storage Equipment Experts, one of the things we regularly

-see in cinema, literature, and theatre is a dangerous workplace.
+see in cinema, literature, and theatre is a dangerous workplaces.

 We let a lot of details slide in the name of telling a great story.
 After all, over the course of its ten-year run, Friends regularly changed the ages of its main characters as well as major events in their lives in order to tell a new joke or two.
 However, one thing that gets ignored far too often are the places where our beloved fictional characters work.